approvals/ApprovalTests.cpp/doc/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-**Feedback requested!** This page is currently a proposal for how to structure the user documentation for this library, to seek feedback on it.

-**Please add any feedback or suggestions** to [Issue 8: Set up outline structure for User Guide](https://github.com/approvals/ApprovalTests.cpp/issues/8).
-Thank you!

 <!-- To get the most out of ApprovalTests, start with the Tutorial.
 Once you're up and running, consider the following reference material. -->